Skip to main content

 • Trust the JSON: The plan.json is your source of truth during implementation — it survives context window resets

-• GitHub is your dashboard: Use GitHub Projects to visualize progress across multiple changes and projects
+• The tracking issue is your dashboard: Use the per-repo project board (Codeberg primary, GitHub Projects on legacy repos) to visualize progress across multiple changes and projects.
+Codeberg has no cross-repo board yet — per-repo only.